cerberus-ab/jsobj-analyzer/README.md

 ### Get Tag
 > string getTag(any)

 The analyzes needs to determine the type of any variable.
-This method relies on:
+This function relies on:
 1. used or overridden well-known [Symbol toStringTag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) for objects;
 2. read-only property [Function.name](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name) taken from constructor if the variable has been instantiated;
 3. finally result of [Object.prototype.toString](https://www.ecma-international.org/ecma-262/8.0/index.html#sec-object.prototype.tostring) which can process any variable at all.